 Like the now-discredited domino theory, which preoccupied U.S. foreign policy for decades, the capacity of slippery slope messaging to sabotage incremental policy-making around critical issues is a testament to the enduring influence of the technique.
 We can see this same reasoning influencing today's policy-making, such as the legalization of abortion, assisted suicide, in vitro fertilization, and even DNA research.
 Regarding assisted suicide for example, it is often argued that "The legalization of assisted suicide will lead inexorably to the acceptance of voluntary euthanasia and subsequently to the sanctioning of non-voluntary euthanasia –even involuntary euthanasia of 'undesirable' individuals."
 In this case, slippery slope reasoning dictates that legalizing assisted suicide will inevitably lead to the euthanizing the disabled, the elderly, etc.

-While slippery slope has cropped up in these issues, perhaps no policy-making effort in the U.S. has been more stymied by slippery slope messaging than gun control reform.
+While slippery slope has cropped up around these issues, perhaps no policy-making effort in the U.S. has been more stymied by slippery slope messaging than gun control reform.
 Despite the staggering and unrelenting loss of life, meaningful gun control reform has remained elusive for decades.
 All the while, slippery slope messaging around the issue has gummed up the works, obstructing the path to even meager reforms.
-Calls for reform in the wake of mass shootings are commonly met with outrage and the fear that it will lead to a repeal of the second amendment.
-A response to the prospect of "common sense" gun reform reads, "What, for example, will happen if we pass all the current gun restriction proposals and the crime keeps happening?
+Calls for reform in the wake of mass shootings are commonly met with fear that any legislative response will lead to a repeal of the second amendment.
+The argument follows, "What, for example, will happen if we pass all the current gun restriction proposals and the crime keeps happening?
 You will want more gun laws.
 When those laws don't stop the violence then what will you do?
 More laws right?"

-While it's not difficult to recognize the slippery slope reasoning embodied in the argument, the fallacy is still persuasive in that it always has a shred of truth to it.
-There is simply no way to prove that one action, like policy reform, won't lead to another.
+While it's not difficult to recognize the slippery slope reasoning embodied in the argument, the fallacy is still persuasive in that there's always a shred of truth to it.
+There's no way to prove that one action, like policy reform, won't lead to another.
 And like all slippery slope arguments, it leaves no room for incremental outcomes.
 However, if we break down the argument at each step, the probability of any inevitable outcome becomes less and less likely from one step to the next.
-The flaw in the logic is that the world is far more complex and random than slippery slope might have us believe, and just because someone may fear that an event is likely to occur does not increase its likelihood of occurring.
-Even so, the human tendency to interpret fear as danger can make even the most irrational slippery slope argument seem rational.
+The flaw in the logic is that the world is far more complex and random than slippery slope might have us believe, and just because someone may fear that an event might occur does not increase the likelihood of the event occurring.
+Even so, the human tendency to interpret fear as danger can make even the most irrational slippery slope logic seem rational.
 So whatever you do, don't lose your pen.